backbeatmedia/nexrender-comp-sequence/README.md

 # nexrender-action-sequence-comps

-This plugin causes comps in the target projkect to be combined into one comp before rendering
+This plugin causes comps in the target project to be combined into one comp before rendering

 ## Install

-`npm install nexrender-action-sequence-comps`
+`npm install nexrender-comp-sequence`

 ## How to use